Turn your expertise

 Whether you're raising your rates, adding group programs, or bringing on associate coaches, BossWorks can help.

-Your plan helps you model the revenue impact of a rate increase and gives you a framework for communicating the change to existing clients.
+Your plan helps you model the revenue impact of a rate increase and gives you a framework for communicating the change.

 Moving from one-on-one to group coaching means different pricing, different contracts, and potentially different insurance.